 The cool thing about microdermabrasion is that as its popularity grows, there are more and more effective home microdermabrasion kits popping up on the market every day.
 Here’s a full guide to doing microdermabrasion at home!

-How much does it cost?
 Treatments in clinics or salons can cost at around $100 to $200 per session with several sessions needed – spaced throughout the year – for maximum results.

 Home treatments, on the other hand, are much cheaper and a single machine can cost you anywhere from $30 to $200+.
 Of course, you can use the home microdermabrasion machine over and over again, helping you save money in the long run.

-One of the main benefits of microdermabrasion is that it is a safe and non surgical procedure.
-It is also surprisingly painless with some patients likening it to having a facial massage.
-It is also a relatively quick procedure which will take only about an hour.
-Because it is non invasive, chances of complications are also slim.
+One of the main benefits of microdermabrasion is that it is a safe and non-surgical procedure.
+It is also surprisingly painless with some patients likening it to having a facial massage, and relatively quick – it will only take about an hour.
+Because it’s non-invasive, the chances of complications are also slim.
 Results are instantaneous with dramatic reduction of scarring seen after just one session.

 Laser Skin Whitening: Does it Work?